lingtalfi/Light_User/personal/mydoc/pages/permission-conception-notes.md

 In terms of plugins design, during the initialization phase (see the [initializer service](https://github.com/lingtalfi/Light_Initializer/) for more details) the plugins add their rights to the **lud_permission** table if so they want.

 They can also create new profiles in the **lud_permission_group** table, and/or manipulate the other tables as well.

+As for the implementation, we recommend that plugins profiles start with the plugin name, followed by a dot, followed by the profile name.

+For instance: PluginA.general_profile.